President Trump to headline rally in Rome, local GOP says no details finalized

 The Rome airport has been host to annual Republican Party rallies in years past and Vice President Mike Pence flew in to the airport for a private event at Barnsley Gardens in August 2019.

-According to an Associated Press evaluation of FAA records, the president will be in Sterling Heights, Michigan as well as Rome and Miami-Opa-Locka, Fla. on Sunday then Melbourne, Fla. and Grand Rapids, Michigan on Monday.
+According to an Associated Press evaluation of FAA records, the president will be in Sterling Heights, Michigan as well as Rome and Miami-Opa-Locka, Florida, on Sunday then Melbourne, Florida, and Grand Rapids, Michigan, on Monday.

-According to polls, President Trump is running a tight race against Democratic challenger Joe Biden -- even in Georgia.
+President Trump is running a tight race against Democratic challenger Joe Biden — even in Georgia, according to recent polls.
 In 2016, neither Trump or Democratic Party candidate Hillary Clinton visited Georgia right before the election.
 However, this year both presidential candidates have made visits to Georgia in the past few days.

 14th District Congressional Candidate Marjorie Greene posted on her Facebook page that the Republican Party is seeking volunteers.

-"We need people who will volunteer to help at the Trump rally in planning for Sunday here in Rome," she wrote.
-"Please contact Luke Martin and give him your name and phone number to volunteer!
-Let’s have the greatest rally in Georgia for President Trump!"
+“We need people who will volunteer to help at the Trump rally in planning for Sunday here in Rome,” she wrote.
+“Please contact (Floyd County GOP chair) Luke Martin and give him your name and phone number to volunteer!
+Let’s have the greatest rally in Georgia for President Trump!”

 Another post on the Floyd County Republican Party page called for “anyone interested in being a potential volunteer for this event, please email Luke Martin at lam422@gmail.com or Layla Shipman at laylas36@gmail.com.”